AdobeDocs/campaign-classic.en/help/integrations/using/gs-aa.md

 * The Web Analytics connector add-on must be installed on your environment, through the dedicated package.

-    * For Hybrid and On-Premise implementations, make sure to follow the provisioning steps detailed in this [page](adobe-analytics-provisioning.md).
+    * For Hybrid and On-premise implementations, make sure to follow the provisioning steps detailed in this [page](adobe-analytics-provisioning.md).
     * As a Hoster or Managed Cloud Services user, contact Adobe to connect Campaign with Adobe Experience Cloud services and solutions.